nozavroni/csvelte/docs/users_guide/getting_started/installation.rst

 .. important::

     As of version |release|, CSVelte's only external dependency is Carbon_ [#]_.
-If you aren't using Composer_ to install CSVelte, you'll need to go to Carbon's website and follow its installation instructions to `install it manually`_ or CSVelte will complain about missing dependencies.
+If you aren't using Composer_ to install CSVelte, you'll need to go to Carbon's website and follow its installation instructions to `install it manually`_ or you will encounter errors.

 .. _download page: https://getcomposer.org/download/
 .. _lower your minimum-stability setting: https://getcomposer.org/doc/04-schema.md#minimum-stability